 Disadvantages:

-• The learning curve for developers not familiar with full-stack development
+• Learning curve for developers not familiar with full-stack development

 • Lack of flexibility in choosing different libraries or frameworks